harshsabhaya/Engineering-Tools/README.md

 # Engineering-Tools

-Final Year Project (Python-Django)
+- Final Year Project (Python-Django)

-Login, Logout and Registration Done -- At Seller Side
+- Login, Logout and Registration Done -- At Seller Side

-All Authetication process complete -- At Seller Side
+- All Authetication process complete -- At Seller Side

-Profile Created -- At Seller Side
+- Profile Created -- At Seller Side

-Field Error Solved In Sidebar -- At Seller Side
+- Field Error Solved In Sidebar -- At Seller Side

+- Profile View Done -- At Seller Side

+- Profile Edit Done -- At Seller Side